Disneyland Resort Horticulture and Resort Enhancement Fun Facts

 • Each year, approximately 400 hanging baskets are displayed, featuring seasonal plants and flowers.

-• Adding to the whimsy, 25 topiary animals and characters live at Disneyland Resort (21 at Disneyland Park, one at Disney California Adventure Park and three at the Disneyland Hotel).
+• 25 topiary animals and characters live at Disneyland Resort (21 at Disneyland Park, one at Disney California Adventure Park and three at the Disneyland Hotel).

 • Nearly 1 million annuals and perennials are planted each year at the Disneyland Resort, adding color and vibrancy to the décor.